acbsp/bonafide.guru/en/contents.rst

 from the *ritviks*, is this system in accordance to sastric principles, what is your holiness' opinion?

-HH Rangapriya Swami: It appears from the system of initiation that Srila Prabhupada has proposed in his letter of July 9th 1977, that he wished to remain the *diksha-acharya*, vanquish sinful reactions of the disciples, take the responsibility of delivering his disciples and this way continue the parampara through the *rtviks*.
+HH Rangapriya Swami: It appears from the system of initiation that |SP|
+has proposed in his letter of July 9th 1977, that he wished to remain the *diksha-acharya*, vanquish sinful reactions of the disciples, take the responsibility of delivering his disciples and this way continue the parampara through the *rtviks*.
 This is a new system.